top of page

 Methods, Regions, and Timeline

 Autonomous trucks are targeting the “simplest” aspects of trucking first.
-Predominantly in long haul and line haul, and especially in the dry van, reefer, and parcel markets.
+Predominantly in long haul and line haul, and especially in the dry van, reefer, wiggle wagons, intermodal, and parcel markets.
 The most likely way that this will work is through a “transfer hub model.
 Autonomous trucks will operate in a relay, focusing on the middle mile, from onramp to offramp on interstates.
 Then human drivers will take it to the final destination.
 Tech developers have stated that the transfer hub model plays to the strengths of autonomous trucks by having them focus in a much more structured, predictable, and safer environment, compared to urban driving.

 But one of the things that isn't being said to regulators, truckers, and the general public is that this transfer hub model is intended to be temporary.
 In 2022, Chris Urmson, CEO of Aurora Trucking, told investors that this technology will soon become capable of going from warehouse-to-warehouse and eventually dock-to-dock.
 That statement undermines what Aurora Trucking, The Autonomous Vehicle Industry Association and the American Trucking Association claimed to the House Transportation and Infrastructure Committee in September 2023, that autonomous trucking will allegedly create more, better, and higher paying local driving jobs for truckers.
 That claim also ignores other tech companies like Nuro and Gatik.AI, who are automating those very same last mile delivery and local driving jobs.
+Every part of the supply chain is now facing similar types of automation.

 Autonomous trucking developers are targeting the middle mile first to maximize the return on investment and mitigate liability through this "transfer hub model."
 At scale, this could risk creating a labor surplus in affected markets by pushing more drivers to compete for local driving jobs, while also consolidating trucking jobs into metropolitan areas.